GuentherFaerber/test01/README.md

 ###### Virtual properties solution

 **Note:**
-This solution is not finally implemented yet.
-It currently shows an approach that is more flexible than [ValueListParameterConstant solution](#valuelistparameterconstant-solution) but comes with a higher implementation effort and an additional virtual property, resp. an aspect, and an additional @NX annotation.
+This solution is more flexible than the [ValueListParameterConstant solution](#valuelistparameterconstant-solution) but comes with a higher implementation effort and an additional virtual property, resp. an aspect, and an additional @NX annotation.
 See the TODOs section for more details on open issues.

-The entities that are involved in the value help process need to have a virtual property **valueHelpDummy**.
-This can be added to such entities by using the aspect **nxValuehelp**.
+One of the entities that are involved in the value help process need to have a virtual property **validateDummyField**.
+This can be added by using the aspect **nxValidate**.
-This aspect needs to be added to the value help entity as well as to the using entity (the entity that defines the property for which the value help should be used).
+This aspect needs to be added to the value help entity.
+That is the entity which is used to show the value help.

-These properties are the glue between the using and the valuehelp entities.
-They are used in the ValueList annotation.
-In this annotaion you define a IN parameter that refers to both entity properties (in the example and by default they have the same name).
+This property is the glue between the using and the valuehelp entities.
+It is used in the ValueList annotation.
+In this annotation you define a Common.ValueListParameterConstant parameter that refers to the validateDummyField properties in the ValueListProperty and defines the entity and property is should be used for in the Constant parameter.
+The entity and property are separated by a dot (.).

 ```
-annotate service.Allocations with {
     inputFunction @(Common.ValueList : {
             $Type : 'Common.ValueListType',
             CollectionPath : 'Functions',
             Parameters : [
+                ...
                 {
-                    $Type : 'Common.ValueListParameterIn',
-                    LocalDataProperty : valueHelpDummy,
+                    $Type: 'Common.ValueListParameterConstant',
+                    Constant: 'Allocations.inputFunction',
-                    ValueListProperty : 'valueHelpDummy',
+                    ValueListProperty : 'validateDummyField',
                 },
-                {
-                    $Type : 'Common.ValueListParameterInOut',
-                    LocalDataProperty : inputFunction_ID,
-                    ...
+            ],
+        },
 ```

 The aspect is defined in [commonAspects.cds](./db/commonAspects.cds).

 ```
-aspect nxValuehelp: {
+aspect nxValidate: {
-  virtual valueHelpDummy : String;
+  virtual validateDummyField : String @title : ' '
 }
 ```

 **Annotations**

-The property that is supposed to display the value help and that already has the ValueList annotation additionally needs the annotaion **NX.valuehelp**.
+The property that is supposed to display the value help and that already has the ValueList annotation additionally needs the annotaion **NX.validate**.
 This annotation defines the additional query clauses leveraging the CXN expression language like shown in the example below.
 ```
-NX.valuehelp : ![(type.code = 'MT' or type.code = 'AL') and environment_ID = $self.environment_ID]
+NX.validate : ![(type.code = 'MT' or type.code = 'AL') and environment_ID = $self.environment_ID]
 ```
 You can use fields of the valuehelp entity that is defined in the collectionPath of the ValueList annotation to add additional filters.
 The values of these fields can be static ones (type.code = 'MT') or they can refer to properties of the using entity (environment_ID = $self.environment_ID).